playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 ## 1. Setup & File Structure

-Mods are Steam Workshop items — not manually-uploaded folders.
+Mods are Steam Workshop items — not manually-uploaded folders on disk that the game reads directly.
+You can both consume and publish them without leaving the game.

+### Installing a mod

 1. **Enable mods**: Settings → Advanced → Enable Mods.
 Stored as `META.modsEnabled`; takes effect after a restart.
-2. **Subscribe** to a mod on the Steam Workshop.
+2. **Subscribe** to a mod, either on the Steam Workshop website or from the **Browse** tab of the in-game MODS panel (searchable, paginated, with a subscribe/unsubscribe toggle per item — no need to leave the game).
 3. **Restart the game.** On boot, if mods are enabled, the game calls a Steam bridge (`window.dunjinDesktop.steam.getWorkshopModsSync`) to read all subscribed Workshop items.
-4. The **MODS** button on the title screen lets you enable/disable individual mods and view load errors.
+4. The **MODS** button on the title screen opens a panel with three tabs: **Installed** (enable/disable individual mods, view load errors), **Browse** (search and subscribe to Workshop items in-game), and **Upload** (publish your own mod — see below).
 5. If mods are enabled but no Steam bridge is present (e.g. a browser build), mod loading is silently skipped — no error, just no mods.

+### Publishing a mod (Upload tab)

+Mod authors don't need any external tooling — the Upload tab drives Steam Workshop publishing directly:

+1. **Pick your mod folder** — a local folder containing `manifest.json` and your content JSON files.
+The game reads the manifest immediately and pre-fills the title field from `manifest.name` if you haven't typed one yet.
+2. **Pick a preview image** — Steam requires one; publishing is blocked without it.
+3. Fill in **title** (required), **description**, and a **change note** (defaults to "Updated" if left blank).
+4. Choose **visibility**: Private, Unlisted, Friends only, or Public.
+5. Click publish.
+Progress is reported live (preparing → uploading files → uploading preview → finishing).
+Publishing again with the same folder updates the existing Workshop item (its id is remembered) rather than creating a new one.

+If your Steam account hasn't accepted the Workshop legal agreement yet, the upload either completes with a warning or is blocked outright until you accept it.

 ### Mod folder contents